victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Invalid index is given: `Invalid Updating of Plan: Index given is invalid.
+- Invalid index is given: `Index given is invalid.
 Syntax: edit-plan INDEX n/PLAN_NAME d/DATE_TIME f/FRIEND_NAME`

-- No optional arguments provided: `Invalid Updating of Plan: Missing information to be updated.
+- No optional arguments provided: `Missing information to be updated.
 Syntax: edit-plan INDEX n/PLAN_NAME d/DATE_TIME f/FRIEND_NAME`

-- Not a valid friend: `Invalid Updating of Plan: No such friend in friends list.`
+- Not a valid friend: `The friend does not exist in the FriendBook.`

-- Additional arguments provided: `Invalid syntax: Too many arguments.
-Syntax: edit-plan INDEX n/PLAN_NAME d/DATE_TIME f/FRIEND_NAME`

 ### Marking a Plan as Completed : `complete-plan`